Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Proof of the Universal Approximation Theorem

 then the componentwise lift $G_\downarrow:Z_\downarrow\Rightarrow Z'_\downarrow$ is an admissible componentwise lift, hence a continuous natural transformation. \end{lemma}

 \begin{proof} 1.
 For $x,x'\in Z(a)$,

 using (L1) for $\|K(u,\cdot)\|$ and the above equation \eqref{eq:ess-bdd-LZ} for $\|Z(u)\|$.
-Thus $(\widetilde L_{\mathsf K})_a$ is bounded linear with the stated Lipschitz constant.\footnote{These are exactly the Bochner-dominated estimates used to prove continuity of category convolution.}
+Thus $(\widetilde L_{\mathsf K})_a$ is bounded linear with the stated Lipschitz constant.\footnote{These are exactly the Bochner–dominated estimates used to prove continuity of category convolution.}

 2. For $x=(x_u)$ and $x'=(x'_u)$ in $Z_\downarrow(a)$,

 because $\|x-x'\|_{Z_\downarrow(a)}=\operatorname{ess\,sup}_u\|x_u-x'_u\|_\infty$ and $\|K(u,\cdot)\|\le G_a(u)$ a.e.
 Hence $(L^\downarrow_K)_a$ is Lipschitz with the stated constant.